Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 #### Install the Storage Plug-in

-As shown above, the default plug-in configured is __MinIO__.
+As shown above, the default plug-in configured is __MinIO__ and is ready to use.

+To use other storage plug-in, refer to [MONAI Deploy Storage](https://github.com/Project-MONAI/monai-deploy-storage/releases) for available plug-ins or bring your own plug-in.

-To install the default MinIO plug-in, download the `Monai.Deploy.Storage.MinIO.zip` plug-in from [MONAI Deploy Storage](https://github.com/Project-MONAI/monai-deploy-storage/releases) and unzip the files to the `plug-ins` directory in your home directory:
+To install a new storage plug-in, unzip the files to the `plug-ins` directory in your home directory:

 * Linux: `~/.mig/plug-ins`
 * Windows: `C:\Users\[username]\.mig\plug-ins`